JDrechsler/billers-page/README.md

 No build step was required.

-Performance is a little worse than projects using webpack/vue-loader.
+>Performance is a little worse than projects using webpack/vue-loader since the vue files get compiled at runtime.
+To achieve better performance compile and bundle the project with webpack/vue-loader.

 #### In this project:
 - Vuejs using .vue files and single file components